youngjuene/Sa2VA/README.md

 ## Gradio Demos

 We provide a script that implements interactive chat using gradio, which requires installing `gradio==4.42.0`.
-You can try it to quickly build a chat interface locally.
+You can try it to build a local chat interface quickly.
 ```shell
 PYTHONPATH=. python projects/llava_sam2/gradio/app.py ByteDance/Sa2VA-4B
 ```